Heydon/on-demand-live-region/README.md

 ## Say it over and over

 Each time you use the `say` method, the extant live region (if it exists) is destroyed and a new one created.
 This means you can reliably make the same announcement multiple times.
 This is not guaranteed in other implementations, where a persistent live region is repopulated.

+## Tested in

+* Safari with VoiceOver
+* Chrome with VoiceOver
+* IE11 with JAWS
+* Chrome with JAWS
+* Firefox with NVDA
+* Chrome with ChromeVox